shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/explore-an-existing-subgraph.md

   }
 ```

 Configure the query you are going to send.
 Leave `skip` as a variable because you need to adjust it at runtime.
-This query means we would like to get accounts' HOPR balance and exclude 0x0 address.
+This query means we want to get accounts' HOPR balance and exclude the Zero address (0x0).

 ```javascript
  async fetchData() {
     const holderBalanceQuery = `